arslankhanali/openshift-observability/README.md

 ## Tempo
 1. Make sure ODF is operator is installed properly.
 We need to use s3 storage
+2. All files are in Tempo folder
-2. Deploy tempo operator
+3. Deploy tempo operator yaml
-3. Deploy ObjectBucketClaim
+4. Deploy ObjectBucketClaim yaml
-4. Run tempo-createsecret
+5. Run tempo-createsecret bash script
-5. Deploy tempoStack
+6. Deploy tempoStack yaml
-6. Deploy tempo Job to create traces
+7. Deploy tempo Job yaml to create traces
    1. View Traces in Jaeger dashboard provided by Tempo